learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

 from sklearn.grid_search import GridSearchCV
 ```

-- Use 3 principle components instead of two and re-run your experiment to see the impact on the accuracy.
+- Use 3 principal components instead of two and re-run your experiment to see the impact on the accuracy.

 ## Summary